How Much Does an African Safari Cost?

 That’s a lot of money, especially when you’re a family of 4 or 5.

-We just got back from a 15-day safari through Kenya and Tanzania.
+We just returned from a 15-day safari through Kenya and Tanzania.
 We paid $470 per person per day including several internal flights and splurges like a night at Nairobi’s Giraffe Manor.
 Our safari, booked through Sunworld Safaris in Nairobi, was perfectly crafted and well organized from a kid/family perspective.
 Nothing that they were responsible for went wrong.
 We stayed in amazing camps and lodges and the wildlife viewing was excellent.
 In short, it was everything that an African safari should be.

 I mentioned “major international safari companies” above.
 I’m not going to name names, but everywhere we went, from lodges to game drives, we saw people who had booked through those companies.
 They were staying the same places we were and seeing the same animals we were, yet we paid half what they did.

 Why do people book through the big companies?
 There are several reasons.
 First, the companies send out really nice catalogs.
 Second, they make booking easy – just call the local office and charge everything to your credit card.
 Third, their well-known brands offer some reassurance that your vacation is going to be stress-free.
 And that’s fine.
 If you have the money and want to book quickly and easily and not worry about a thing, go for it.
 I have friends who have traveled with these companies and been extremely happy with the trips.